occult-frog/first-survivor-game/README.md

 1. Added 2 new guns.
 You can switch between them using 1, 2, and 3.
 2. Added a timer that counts the number of seconds you survived and displays it on the game over screen.

+Art for the 2 new guns is by me.
+Rest of the art is from GDQuest.
+No AI was used.

 Thank you to GDQuest for the great tutorial.
 Also thanks to BartoszB for the Godot Super Wakatime plugin.